harryg15/Lap1_Community_Page_Project/README.md

 ### Local Usage

 - Run `npm start` to compile the source code
-- Go in to `index.html` and start a live server
+- Go in to `connekt.html` and start a live server for the home page
+- Navigate through the navbar for the other html pages

 ### Deployment